FactsFromCats/FactsFromCats/README.md

-Are you tired of seeing celebrities on TikTok and Instagram that you have no interest in?
-Blockout: Celebrity Blocker for TikTok & Instagram is here to help.
-This Chrome extension allows you to block over 3200 celebrities who have either expressed support for Israel or remained silent about the ongoing genocide of Palestinian people.
+Are you tired of seeing celebrities on TikTok, Instagram, or X (Twitter) that you have no interest in?
+Blockout: Social Media Blocker for Instagram, TikTok, & Twitter is here to help.
+This Chrome extension allows you to block over 4200 celebrities who have either expressed support for Israel or remained silent about the ongoing genocide of Palestinian people.

 ## Why Use Blockout?